Naveed1842/data-science-intensive-2/Donor-Choose-Project/Capstone-Milestone-Report.md

 * Donor category eg: teacher
 * Donation type eg: via giving page
 * Payment type eg: credit card
-<br/>In addition to the above features, I would look at adding new dervied features.
+<br/>In addition to the above features, I would add other unexplored features and I would look at adding new dervied features.
 Also I would extract donor's comments (while making a donation) and this can be used as an important feature in determining why donor made a donation to a specific project.
 It could specially identify donors that would return for a donation.<br/>
 All the above features can be added to a selected machine learning algorithm to make predictions.